zimski/blog/_posts/2018-04-10-gitlab_rails_ci.md

 If you have `ADSL` internet connection with a poor uploading speed, you can go take a nap ;)

-After the push terminates, you are good to go to the next step.
+Once the push finishes, we are good to go to the next step.

 ### The build script
-This is the main script in the gitlab-ci file
+This is the main build part in the gitlab-ci file

 ```yaml
 image: "registry.gitlab.com/[ORG]/[REPO]/[CONTAINER]:v1"